laravel-enso/documentation/docs/packages/rememberable.md

     ->chainOtherRelationsOrMethods;
 ```

+Note: The `RememberableException` is thrown if attempting to use the `CacheReader` without adding the `Rememberable` trait

 ### Notes

 The `Rememberable` trait takes care of adding to cache the tracked models on creation, refreshing the cache whenever models are updated and clearing the cache on models deletion.